Women in space: Later Space Race advances

-By 1976, Actor Nichelle Nichols, who played Nyota Uhura in the Star Trek franchise, was using her public standing to speak against the exclusion of women and people of color from the US human spaceflight program.
-NASA decided that their next group of astronaut recruits would include women and people of color, and employed Nichols to assist in finding candidates.
+By 1971 NASA had hired staff tasked to address issues of adhering to legal ramifications to include underrepresented people of society.
+In 1973 staff such as Ruth Bates Harris criticized NASA's poor inclusion of women and minorities.
+Subsequently, the NASA Astronaut Group 8 was to include women and people of minorities.
+To assist finding candidates the milestone Star Trek star Nichelle Nichols was hired, after she spoke at the National Space Institute for the inclusion of women and minorities as astronauts.

 On January 16, 1978, NASA announced the selection of its eighth group of astronaut candidates, which included the first women, six Mission specialists (not pilots): Anna L. Fisher, Shannon Lucid, Judith A. Resnik, Sally K. Ride, Margaret Rhea Seddon, and Kathryn D. Sullivan.

 Similarly, in 1978 Tereshkova and her colleague Tatyana Kuznetsova pushed for a new cosmonaut program for women, with the USSR in July 1980 choosing a cosmonaut group which included nine women in addition to four men.
 The women were: Svetlana Savitskaya, Galina Amelkina, Yelena Dobrokvashina, Larisa Pozharskaya, Tamara Zakharova, Yekaterina Ivanova, Natalya Kuleshova, Irina Pronina, and Irina Latysheva.

 Of the nine women only Savitskaya got to fly to space.
-As a research cosmonaut she flew aboard the Soyuz T-7 to the space station Salyut 7 in August 1982 and became the first woman to walk in space (extravehicular activity, EVA) outside the Salyut 7 space station on that mission.
+As a research cosmonaut she flew aboard the Soyuz T-7 to the space station Salyut 7 in August 1982.

-Savitskaya became the first woman to fly in space twice, on the Soyuz T-12 mission on July 25, 1984.
+Savitskaya became the first woman to fly in space twice, on the Soyuz T-12 mission on July 25, 1984 and became the first woman to walk in space (extravehicular activity, EVA) outside the Salyut 7 space station on that mission.

 Of NASA's first women astronaut group all flew in space at least once, with mission specialist Sally Ride becoming in 1983 the first US woman to fly in space, with the seventh Space Shuttle mission, and third woman altogether to fly in space.

-Situation after the Space Race
+After the Space Race

-Since the first American women in space most of the women who have been to space have been American women, outnumbering all other countries combined.
+Since the final years of the Space Race most of the women who have been to space have been American women, outnumbering all other countries combined.
 But the more than 50 American women astronauts, contrasted by the several hundred astronauts who have entered space, women still only make up about 12% of all people who have gone to space, still being less chosen and enabled.

-NASA only in 2013 enabled the first time an equal amount of women as part of an astronaut class, the NASA Astronaut Group 21, a short lived situation since the subsequently and current Group 22 has yet again a lower number.
+NASA only in 2013 enabled the first time an equal number of women as part of an astronaut class, the NASA Astronaut Group 21, a short lived situation since the subsequently and current Group 22 has yet again a lower number.

-Advances have been made during this time nevertheless.
+Advancements

 In 1992 Mae Jemison became the first woman of color in space.
 Susan Helms became the first woman on an ISS expedition crew on Expedition 2, lasting from March 2001 until August 2001.
 Peggy Whitson became in 2007 the first woman to command the International Space Station, and in October 2009 NASA's first female Chief of the Astronaut Office.

 On October 18, 2019, the first all female spacewalk was conducted by Jessica Meir and Christina Koch.